Villavu/Simba/Doc/sphinx/whatis.rst

     *   Connect to the internet to read websites and post data to them.
     *   Read text on the screen and turn it into actual text.
 (Optical Character Recognition)
+    *   Run pascal programs for you.
+If you're a bit creative you can have a lot of fun stuff with Simba, you can even make a game in it.

 and much, much more.
 Start now by :ref:`installingsimba`.